 Earlier in the year, Poston and Davis were part of a UNIA delegation to Liberia, where it became clear that Garvey’s dream of resettlement was impossible.
 Bitter and disillusioned, Poston succumbed to pneumonia on the return voyage, and now his ghost has now returned to haunt Davis, who is planning to lie about the situation in Liberia and continue to fundraise for the ships.

 Davis, attempting to throw off this ghostly visitor, conjures various scenes from her long career in theatre where she had to face serious challenges to her success.

-The play is a celebration of an African American actress whose radical choice to avoid vaudeville, minstrel shows, and plantation dramas got her effectively written out of theatre history.
+The play is a celebration of an African American actress whose radical choice to avoid vaudeville, minstrel shows, and plantation dramas got her effectively written out of Black theatre history.
 It’s also an exploration of the controversies that continue to swirl around Marcus Garvey, whose influence on leaders of the Civil Rights era cannot be overestimated.
 Finally, it is a tribute to the pragmatism of cherishing and propagating a radical dream, and to the activist artists for whom this is their lifework.

 3 African American woman: 65, 30’s, and 16.

 6 African American men: mid-20’s, 75, two mid-30’s, two 40’s.